ArthurJahn/MLND-Capstone-project/proposal.md

       NU_LONGITUDE_MUN_EST:
       NO_REGIAO_SAUDE_EST:

 The dataset was provided in partnership between the [Ministry of Health](http://www.saude.gov.br/) and the [Medicine Faculty Foundation](http://www.ffm.br/) in terms of the [agreement 857860](https://drive.google.com/file/d/1s-n-j_TMU8lIXExPGMlR85X6WLIkOAtf/view?usp=sharing) published in the Official Diary of the Union.
+The dataset is not yet publicly available, but is accessible in a hosted [GreenPlum](https://greenplum.org/) database.

 ### Solution Statement
 <!-- _(approx. 1 paragraph)_